zeusdeux/observe-element-in-viewport/Readme.md

 // the returned function, when called, stops tracking the target element in the
 // given viewport
-const unobserve = observeElementInViewport({
+const unobserve = observeElementInViewport(target, inHandler, outHandler, {
   // set viewport
-  root: viewport,
+  viewport,

-  // decrease viewport top by 10px
+  // decrease viewport top by 100px
   // similar to this, modRight, modBottom and modLeft exist
   modTop: '-100px'